• Skip to main content

 Jump to Recipe Pin Recipe

+These No Bake Peanut Butter Protein Bars are SO delicious that you'll want to make them weekly!
 It's no secret I LOVE peanut butter.
 I also LOVE Reese's Peanut Butter cups.
-But I'm always searching to satisfy my sweet tooth with healthier and homemade alternatives.
-For me, it's always nice to have something ready to go like energy bites or these healthy protein bars so I don't reach for the jar full of chocolates!
-Plus, these are so much better than store-bought peanut butter protein bars
+However, I'm always searching for healthier and homemade alternatives to satisfy my sweet tooth.
+For me, it's always nice to have something ready to go, like energy bites or these healthy peanut butter protein bars, so I don't reach for the jar full of chocolates!
+These come in handy when you need high-protein sweet snacks and are much better than store-bought peanut butter protein bars.
+Bonus: they taste just like a peanut butter cup!

 Jump to: